Understanding peacefulness through the world news: Methodology

 \begin{scriptsize}

 \end{scriptsize}

+In Figure \ref{fig:news_example_USA}, we present an example of the number of events related to engagement in political dissents, such as civilian demonstrations, derived from the GDELT news on the United States, from the middle of December 2020 to the middle of January 2021.
+We also present three examples of news articles published on the 6th and 7th of January.
+The plot depicts a noticeable rise in these events on the 6th of January 2021, the day of the ``Storming of the United States Capitol'', and a peak of news related to the topic on the 7th of January 2021, showing how GDELT news depicts the worldwide sociopolitical and conflictual reality with a small lag, i.e., a day.

-Table \ref{tab:variables_examples} shows some random examples of the United States variables in February and March 2018.
-For example, in February 2018, the \textit{No. events} for the event category ``Investigate crime'' is 680, and in March 2018 is 799.
-In February 2018, the \textit{No. events} for the event category ``Conduct suicide, car, or other non-military bombing'' is 523, and in March 2018 is 1099.
-The latter variable's value has increased a lot from February to March 2018.
-This is explained by the ``Austin serial bombings" which occurred between March 2 and March 22, 2018, mostly in Austin, Texas, where in total, five package bombs exploded.
+Table \ref{tab:variables_examples} shows some GDELT records for the United States in February and March 2018.
+For example, in February 2018, the No. events for the category ``Investigate crime'' is 680, and in March 2018, it is 799.
+In February 2018, the No. events for the category ``Conduct non-military bombing'' is 523, and in March 2018, it is 1099.
+The latter variable's value has increased a lot from February to March 2018 because of the ``Austin serial bombings" (five package bombs exploded) that occurred between the 2nd of March and 22nd 2018, mainly in Austin, Texas.

+Table \ref{tab:variables_share} presents the 10 GDELT variables with the largest share of No. events for the United States from March 2008 to March 2020.
+For example, the GDELT variable ``Make statement'' has the largest share, followed by ``Make a visit'' and ``Host a visit'' variables.